Using Fortanix Data Security Manager with MongoDB Encryption at Rest - Windows

 2.0 Fortanix DSM with MongoDB

-Data at rest refers to data that is stored on non-volatile media, such as hard drives or solid-state Drives (SSDs).
+Data at rest refers to information stored on non-volatile media, such as hard drives or solid-state Drives (SSDs).
 Ensuring the security of this data is of paramount importance, especially in today's data-driven world.
 MongoDB, a popular NoSQL database, provides various mechanisms to protect your data at rest on a Windows platform.

-Encryption is the first line of defense for data at rest security.
+Encryption is the first line of defense for securing data at rest.
 MongoDB offers built-in encryption at rest using WiredTiger encryption.
-To enable this feature, you will need to set up encryption key management and configure your MongoDB instance to use encryption.
+To enable this feature, you must set up encryption key management and configure your MongoDB instance to use encryption.

 4.0 Prerequisites